TMJ and Sleep

 - Vision problems

 First of all, know that there is no such thing as a “TMJ specialist.”
 There simply isn’t an established standard of care or program for a doctor to go through to gain such a title.
 As a result, most people just go to their primary care physician or a dentist when TMJ problems arise.
-What treatment can be expected?
+What are common treatments?

 4 common categories of TMJ care include:

-- Medication – If the pain is chronic, a doctor may prescribe a painkiller, but over-the-counter drugs such as NSAIDs will be recommended first.
+- Medication – If the pain is chronic, a doctor may prescribe a pain relieving medication, but over-the-counter anti-inflammatories such as NSAIDs will be recommended first.
 Of course, this only relieves pain and doesn’t actually correct the underlying problem.
-It’s often used as a stop-gap to relieve a patient’s pain while the underlying cause of the problem is identified and corrected.

 - Splints – This is an oral appliance provided by a dentist.
 Stabilization splints (also called a bite guard) are used temporarily.
 For example, if a person suffers from bruxism (grinding of the teeth), this can prevent grinding and relieve the jaw.
 Other splints are designed for long-term use and may reposition the jaw to correct a bite problem.